azratuni/Investigating-Netflix-Movies-and-Guest-Stars-in-The-Office-DataCamp-Guided-Project/Readme.md

 This project mainly focuses on,
 - Creating a DataFrame from a dictionary.
 - A visual inspection of our data.
-- Deciding which kind of vizualilation conveys the right message from the data.
+- Deciding which kind of vizualization conveys the right message from the data.

 My DataCamp profile: [Azra Tuni](https://www.datacamp.com/profile/azratuni)